bcaccinolo/loany/README.md

 # Loany

-## todo

-- ✅create the Amount Agent
-- ✅scoring with highest amount
+## Description of the development process

+I've started by implementing the business logic: the Scoring part.
+First I've done the Agent to store the amounts.
+Then I've implemented the Scoring service with the selection of the highest amount.
-- ✅scoring with prime number calculation
+Then the prime number calculation has been added.

-- Ecto
-- ✅add migrations
-- ✅add models
+After this the Phoenix part has been started.
+Migration & the entity has been created.

+Once this was working correctly, the routes has been defined.
-- ✅route : GET /requests/id/accepted - basic page showing the data
+  - route : GET /requests/id/accepted
-- ✅route : GET /requests/id/rejected - basic page showing the data
+  - route : GET /requests/id/rejected

-- ✅creaion of basic form
-- ✅convert Request in LoanRequest
-- ✅persist the data

-- 🔥have the test using the service

-- validate the data
+Hence the form has been created with  data persitence.

-- get amount from agent when agent list is empty should return 0
+Then the scoring logic has been added to the creation of the changeset.

+When a basic system was running, data validation has been added.
+Then some styling has been added with the javascript redirection after 3 sec on the rejected page.

-## launch the db
+## How to launch the project ?

+### Setting the db

+A dockerized version of PG is used:
+  - launch it with the command:
-docker run --name pg_loany -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres postgres:10
+`docker run --rm --name pg_loany -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres postgres:10`

+  - get the IP of the DB with the command:
-docker inspect pg_loany | ack IPAddress
+`docker inspect pg_loany | ack IPAddress`

-mix ecto.create
+  - set the correct `hostname` of the db in the `dev.xs` and `test.ex`.

+  - create the db with the command:
+`mix ecto.create`

+  - run migrations:
+`mix phx.migrate`

+### Launch test

+Once the db is up, launch tests with `mix test`.

-## To start your Phoenix server:
+### To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`